blockheadz-lab/BLOCKHEADZ/README.md

 BLOCKHEADZ uses a 5% creator **royalty enforced on OpenSea**.
 The royalty payout is routed directly into the BlockShare smart contract instead of a team wallet.

 When the pot hits the threshold, anyone can trigger a draw (once per 24 hours).
-Chainlink VRF picks **3 random registered** BLOCKHEADZ token slots.
+Chainlink VRF picks **3 random** BLOCKHEADZ token slots.
 The current holders of those tokens can claim their ETH.

 We get nothing from the BlockShare pot.